philosoralphter/Rate_Limiter/README.md

 *Create express/restify middleware.

 *Simplify and streamline timeWindow parameter to allow for wide range of times in easier format.
 Perhaps create a specialized datatype with ints of either seconds, minutes, hours, or days.

+* Incorporate status reports as parameter to callback for authorizeRequest() so that reason for denial (global limit exceeded or user limit exceeded) is available to handling code.